Canon EF 70-200mm f/2.8 USM L - Review / Test Report - Analysis

 Page 2 of 3

-The level of distortions is very low for a zoom lens with very slight barrel distortions at 70mm
+The level of distortion is very low for a zoom lens with very slight barrel distortion at 70mm

-and minor pincushion distortions at 135mm, 200mm and with attached EF 1.4x II.
+and minor pincushion distortion at 135mm, 200mm and with attached EF 1.4x II.
 An exceptional

 performance similar to the EF 70-200mm f/4L and the EF 70-200mm f/2.8 L IS.

 The chart above has a real-world size of about 120x80cm.
-Possibly expect more distortions towards closer focus distances.
+Possibly expect more distortion towards closer focus distances.